sophiemiddleton/Tutorial/AllInOne/doc/FirstTime.md

 This is what those steps did.

 1. Steps 1 through 3 are just making your working space.
 1. The directory name "TutorialWork" is just an example.
+We will refer to this directory as your Muse working directory.
 1. You should not put output files on the app disks.
 So steps 4 and 5 make space for output files on the data disk.
 For convenience it puts the symbolic link named "out" in the local directory.
 1. Step 6 makes a local copy of the Tutorial code.
 1. Step 7: Normally you can skip this step.
 From time to time you will be told to use a particular tag of the Tutorial code.
 Normally you should use the head of the repository, which is the default.